RenosPt/RenosPt/README.md

 ## Hi there 👋

+My name is Eirinaios Patronas but you can call me Reno.
+I am a 23 years old introvert person who’s able to work with a group of people and appreciates collaborating with experienced colleagues who encourage learning in daily basis.
+My interests are video editing and digital content creation mainly with DaVinci Resolve.
+Moreover, I am always eager to learn new skills, improve and contribute to projects.
+In addition, I am a person who has very good time management and experience working as part of a team and individually.
+Last but not least, I have successfully met deadlines on every project I’ve worked on.
 <!--
 **RenosPt/RenosPt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.